ons-cherif/OperationalizingMLModel/README.md

 ### Deploy model in Azure ML Studio

-   2- Create and run an AutoML run from the Azure AutomationML section and once it's completed, select the best model and deploy it via the Deploy button:
+   2- Submit and complete an AutoML run from the Azure AutomationML section, then deploy the best model and deploy it via the Deploy button:

    ![alt_text](AutoMLCreated.png)